casdoor/casdoor-website/docs/application/terminology.md

 - `Name`: The name of the created app.
 - `CreatedTime`: The time when the application is created.
 - `DisplayName`: The name which the application displays to the public.
+- `Category`: Application category - either "Default" for standard web applications or "Agent" for machine-to-machine applications like MCP servers and API clients.
+- `Type`: Application type based on category.
+For Default: "All", "OIDC", "OAuth", "SAML", "CAS".
+For Agent: "MCP", "A2A".
 - `Logo`: Application logos will be displayed on the login and sign up pages.
 - `Title`: Custom title for the login page.
 - `Favicon`: The favicon URL for the application login page.